 Due to present circumstances, only immediate family and close friends will attend his funeral to be held April 5, 2020, at Grasse Funeral Home in Rio with interment and full military honors following at Bonnet Prairie Cemetery.
 Rev. Robb Kosky will officiate.
 There will be a memorial service held at a later date.
 Memorials, if desired, may be directed to Bonnet Prairie Lutheran Church, Rio; Disabled Vets; or the charity of one’s choice.

-To plant a tree in memory of Henry J. Sauer, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Henry J. Sauer, please visit our floral store.